LaurenzBeck/ophthalmology/README.md

 + Andreas Fürst
 + Elisabeth Rumetshofer

-The domain of the project is computer vison applied to high-resolution retina scans to help developing models that can support physicians diagnosing certain eye deseases.
+The domain of the project is computer vision applied to high-resolution retina scans to help developing models that can support physicians diagnosing certain eye deseases.

 ## Task